mik-jozef/chalk/notes/spec-notes.md

 chalk hotdeploy pid ./code # ?

-chalk tutorial // The same as the web tutorial
+chalk tutorial // The same as the web tutorial (?)

+chalk load

+// all commands where appropriate: accept both path to file and chalk expression
 ```

 ```